 Finally, to round out your product recommendation quiz strategy, make sure you have the data you need to report on the returns earned from quizzes.

 For instance, Digioh's quiz builder can pass data to Google Analytics, allowing businesses to attribute revenue to quiz completions.
 This can help identify opportunities to improve or expand your quiz efforts.

 After all, conversions are great, but the real goal is revenue.
 When you have the right data, you can make informed decisions about tweaking paid advertising campaigns for quizzes, creating additional product finder quizzes for your other store categories, or making other changes to your quiz strategy.

 Ready to Add a Quiz to Your Shopify Store?

-For online stores looking to grow revenue with the advanced quiz conversion tactics listed here, Digioh’s powerful drag-and-drop builder makes it easy to launch high-converting product quizzes, pop-up forms, surveys, and other onsite CTAs on your Shopify or Shopify Plus store.
+For online stores looking to grow revenue with the advanced quiz conversion tactics listed here, Digioh's Shopify app makes it easy to add quizzes, pop-up forms and surveys to your store.

 Not using Shopify?
 Digioh works with Magento and many other eCommerce platforms too!